 What Is Mortgage Fraud?

-Mortgage fraud is the act of lying or omitting details on a mortgage application in order to get a loan approval or obtain more favorable terms.
+In other words, it is the act of lying or omitting details on a mortgage application in order to get a loan approval or obtain more favorable terms.
+However, such a definition gives the impression that only borrowers can commit mortgage fraud; in reality, fraud can also be committed just as easily by professionals in the mortgage industry who prey on homeowners in distress to make more money.

 Fraud For Property